About The Gallery

 Exhibition Submission Guidelines

-If you would like to submit your works for consideration for exhibition at Woodland, please mail a written proposal to the attention of Naomi Johnson, Artistic Director, Woodland Cultural Centre, 184 Mohawk Street, P.O.
-Box 1506, Brantford, ON N3T 5V6.
+If you would like to submit your works for consideration for exhibition at Woodland, please mail a written proposal to the attention of Naomi Johnson, Artistic Director, Woodland Cultural Centre, 184 Mohawk Street, Brantford, ON N3S 2X2.
 Your proposal should include a statement of intent, 10 current visual representations of the artwork (slides, photocopies, computer prints or CDs – NO original artwork please), a resume and any other relevant materials about the work such as critical reviews, catalogues, etc. Also include an appropriately-sized self-addressed stamped return envelope.
 We also accept email proposals, but please ensure that your application is in PDF format, and images are no larger than 1000 x 1000 pixels at 100 dpi.

 Be aware that we receive numerous exhibition requests throughout the year and while they are considered on a quarterly basis and due to the volume of submissions responses to proposals may take up to 3 months.
 Ordinarily the Woodland Cultural Centre plans its exhibitions well in advance aiming to have an upcoming exhibition schedule in place for the next 3 years.
 This provides us with sufficient time to plan and organize major exhibitions as well as related educational, marketing and fundraising initiatives.